This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Preheat oven to 450F and line a 12 muffin pan with liners.
+- Preheat oven to 375F and line a muffin pan with 10-12 liners.
+It makes 12 medium muffins like in the photo (filled ¾ of the way) or 10 full.

-- In a large bowl, sift flour, baking soda, and salt.
+- In a bowl, sift to combine the flour, baking soda, and salt.

-- In the bowl of your stand mixer or large bowl, cream butter, sugar, eggs and vanilla.
-Add lemon zest, juice, and Greek yogurt, mix to combine.
+- In the bowl of your stand mixer or large bowl, cream the butter and sugar for about 2 minutes.
+Add the eggs and vanilla and mix to combine.
+Add the lemon zest, juice, and Greek yogurt and mix until just incorporated.

-- Fill each muffin cavity and bake, 12-14 minutes until the tops are golden and a toothpick inserted in the middle comes out clean.
-Remove from oven and allow muffins to cool down completely prior to serving or drizzling with glaze.
+- Bake the muffins in the preheated oven for 18-22 minutes, until the tops are golden and a toothpick comes out clean when inserted in the middle.
+Remove from oven and allow muffins to cool down completely before glazing.

 For the glaze: